-In fact: The biggest, all-tackle record blue marlin in Australia was caught on a trailer boat, not a 40-footer.
+In fact: One of the biggest, all-tackle record blue marlin in Australia was caught on a trailer boat, not a 40-footer.

 While a large game boat may offer more space and comfort for long days offshore chasing game fish, it’s not cheap to run.

 Similarly, having the fastest bass boat on the water doesn’t necessarily mean you’ll catch more fish.

 To find out how to catch more fish from smaller boats, we got in touch with 60 fishing pros and experts from around the world including Steve Starling, Adam Royter, Lee Rayner, Ryan Moody, Jim Rizzuto, Buzz Ramsey, Jason Christie, Tom Redington, Captain Bouncer Smith, Al Lindner and Charlie Moore (to name just a few) and asked each one: